 Champion

-Another highlight was gritty boxing drama Champion, directed by Mark Robson in 1949.
+Another highlight was the gritty boxing drama Champion, directed by Mark Robson in 1949.
 A film noir, it starred Douglas as Midge Kelly, who used his fists and wits to get to the top.

 He earned a Best Actor Oscar nomination – though Douglas didn’t win any little gold men individually, he did finally receive an Honorary Award from the Academy in 1996.
 Champion was also celebrated in cake form for the actor’s 101st birthday bash…!